5 Year-End Fundraising Metrics to Share With Your Board

 Other Fundraising Strategies to Consider

 As you pull and sort through your reports, if you find that you have a solid foundation of one-time donors, start thinking about further strategies that could increase their engagement.
 Recurring giving programs are an excellent way to allow donors to get more involved with your organization and make a monthly commitment to your cause.
 It also can fit more supporters’ budget since the ask is to make a smaller monthly gift rather than a one-time large donation.
-At Classy, we often see our customers find great success using a crowdfunding campaign and highlighting details around monthly giving on their landing page.
+At Classy, we often see our customers find great success using a crowdfunding platform and highlighting details around monthly giving on their landing page.

 While there’s many different ways to pull this data, the great news is that Classy makes it super easy to manage your supporters and pull the metrics you need.
 Within Classy Manager, each menu tab (Campaigns, Transactions, Supporters, Fundraisers) are actually different reports.
 You can also add filters to create a more narrow view and additional columns to add any extra information.
 Classy will also allow you to save reports so that you don’t have to build them from scratch each time you log in.
 Additionally, you can export data to Excel and share links with other Classy administrators on your team.
 Check out our support article and video tutorial on how to create custom reports.